SGTinkers/Terawhere-iOS/README.md

 Let's build friendships together.

 ### Changelog
+18 May 2017:
+- Standardised label displays in several screens
+- Added an alert popup for booking seats

 16 May 2017:
 - Added relevant information when displaying offers and bookings in list
 - Added a popup alert to notify users that they cannot book their own offer